Symfony Benchmarks: Symfony Proxy vs. Varnish

 The Symfony Framework offers a Hierarchical View architecture by default.
 This means that in your template files you can render other controllers.
 Together with support for ESI (Edge Side Includes) it opens up alternative caching strategies by allowing caching of independent fragments.

 The framework handles all requests and allows them to be merged on server side through ESI or with the BigPipe strategy on the client side using hinclude.js.
 In our case we are looking at server side performance and will focus on Varnish and ESI, and not skewing results by serving out a skeleton page with placeholders.

 Varnish vs. Symfony Proxy Performance

-This series is ran with 8 Core and 8 GB RAM against the eZ Platform Demo installation front page and a simple REST API call.
+This series is ran with 8 Core and 8 GB RAM (Try free trial for high performance VPS on UpCloud) against the eZ Platform Demo installation front page and a simple REST API call.
 Varnish version is 4.0 and it's setup with the standard configuration that ships with eZ Platform: varnish4.vcl

 Tests are ran three times at concurrency of 10 and average values are reported.

 Rather unsurprisingly Varnish is the more performant option.
 Varnish outperforms the Symfony Proxy by a factor of 5 to 6 when running on a single CPU.
 With added CPU resources the PHP inches closer in relative terms, clearly benefitting from the added processing power.
 Varnish makes little gains in the range from 1 to 4 CPU cores, but takes a leap in the 8 core configuration.